lurchmath/fic-experiment/to-do.md

     Expressions only, so we can distinguish top-level from inner Expressions.
  1. Create lots of utility functions to clean up code (e.g., array `without()`, plus var list getters for quantifiers and declarations, etc.).
- 1. Change it so that you can't have nested bound variables with the same name, like @x,#x,x<x.
-I notice that I don't allow that in my lecture notes and I can't think of a situation where that can be useful for anything.
+ 1. Change it so that you can't have nested bound variables with the same name, like `@x,#x,x<x`.
+Can't think of a situation where that can be useful.